ziudeso/naba-comfyui-nvidia-docker/README.md

 In case of an issue, it is recommended that you terminate the container, delete (or rename) the `venv` directory, and restart the container.
 The virtual environment will be recreated; any `custom_scripts` should re-install their requirements; please see the "Fixing Failed Custom Nodes" section for additional details.

 It is also possible to rename the entire "run" directory to get a clean installation of ComfyUI and its virtual environment.
-This method is preferred—compared to deleting the "run" directory—as it will allow us to copy the content of the various downloaded `ComfyUI/models`, `ComfyUI/custom_nodes`, generated `ComfyUI/outputs`, `ComfyUI/user`, added `ComfyUI/inputs`, and other folders present within the old "run" directory.
+This method is preferred, compared to deleting the "run" directory—as it will allow us to copy the content of the various downloaded `ComfyUI/models`, `ComfyUI/custom_nodes`, generated `ComfyUI/outputs`, `ComfyUI/user`, added `ComfyUI/inputs`, and other folders present within the old "run" directory.
+If using the `BASE_DIRECTORY` environment variable, please note that some of that `run` directory content will be moved to the `BASE_DIRECTORY` specified.

 # 7. Changelog

+- 20250202: Added `BASE_DIRECTORY` variable
 - 20250116: Happy 2nd Birthday ComfyUI -- added multiple builds for different base Ubuntu OS and CUDA combinations + added `ffmpeg`  into the base container.
 - 20250109: Integrated `SECURITY_LEVELS` within the docker arguments + added `libGL` into the base container.
-- 20240915: Added `COMFY_CMDLINE_BASE` and `COMFY_CMDLINE_XTRA` variable
+- 20240915: Added `COMFY_CMDLINE_BASE` and `COMFY_CMDLINE_EXTRA` variable
 - 20240824: Tag 0.2: shift to pull at first run-time, user upgradable with lighter base container
 - 20240824: Tag 0.1: builds were based on ComfyUI release, not user upgradable
 - 20240810: Initial Release